Environmental and Natural Resource Economics

 How can we create a sustainable society that protects the environment while maintaining a prosperous society?
 Why have humans caused environmental degradation on local, regional, and global scales, and what can we do about it?
 Public officials, nonprofit organizations, and private businesses need professionals who can answer these questions in order to design a new sustainable world.

 The degree requires a minimum of 120 credits, including 24 credits in concentration credits.
-In addition to satisfying the general education requirements, students need 9 credits in introductory professional courses, including natural resource conservation (NRS 100), introductory resource economics (EEC 105), and resource management (EEC 205).
-The major also requires a minimum of three credits in communication skills beyond the general education requirements.
+In addition to satisfying the general education requirements, students need nine credits in introductory professional courses, including natural resource conservation (NRS 100), introductory environmental and natural resource economics (EEC 105), and intermediate environmental economics (EEC 205).
+The major also requires a minimum of three credits in written communication skills (WRT) beyond the general education requirements.
 It is also possible to earn a double degree in environmental economics and general business, which we call Green Business (see details below).

 The major is comprised of two options: Green Markets and Sustainability (GMS) and Environmental Economics and Management (EEM).
 The two options are discussed below.